I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/scsi/ns-scsi-receive_token_information_header.md

 </tr>
 </table>

+`TransferCount`

+The length of data transferred in the operation.
+The unit type in <b>TransferCountUnits</b> is applied to this value to give the total byte count.

+`SegmentsProcessed`

+The number of segments processed for the data transfer operation.
+Segments are copy length units used internally by a storage device's copy provider.
+On Windowssystems, this value is reserved and applications must ignore this member.

+`Reserved3`

+Reserved.

+`SenseData`

+Sense data returned for the copy operation.

 ## Remarks
 If <b>RECEIVE_TOKEN_INFORMATION_HEADER</b> is for a POPULATE TOKEN command operation, and the command completed successfully, a <a href="..\storport\ns-storport-receive_token_information_response_header.md">RECEIVE_TOKEN_INFORMATION_RESPONSE_HEADER</a> structure will also be present after <b>SenseData</b> at an offset of <b>SenseDataFieldLength</b> from the beginning of the <b>SenseData</b> array.
 The <b>RECEIVE_TOKEN_INFORMATION_RESPONSE_HEADER</b> structure will contain the token created as a representation of data (ROD) for the range parameters sent with the command.